 “Uh, no not really,” I spurt out awkwardly.

-“Oh that does remind me,” Sirius says, looking back up at me.
+“Oh that reminds me,” Sirius says, looking back at me.
 “Gryffindor welcome back bonfire, tonight.
 On the lake, at sunset,”

 “Well, as is tradition,” I say.
 It is true.
 We’ve had one since fifth year.
 And they always ended up being broken up by Filch or whoever else.
 But perhaps this year, being our last, the staff would give us a break.

 “Make sure to pass it on,” he says to Marlene, who smiles and turns on her heel to head back to her friends.
 “Will do, Black.”